Custom Search

 Temperament

-The Otterhound is a bold and exuberant dog.
-Friendly, cheerful, loving and devoted, he makes a good companion.
-This breed is quite good with children, but may be clumsy with small children and therefore is not recommended for infants.
-They are a friend to all other dogs, family pets, children and people in general, however it will chase non-canine animals (it can get along with cats in the family).
-They are affectionate, intelligent, and independent with a mind of their own.
+The Otterhound is fearless and animated.
+It is devoted to its family and good with children.
+Friendly, loving and happy with a lot of spirit, it makes a good companion.
+It is a friend to all other dogs, family pets, children and people in general, however due to its hunting instincts, it will chase non-canine animals.
+It can, however, get along with cats in the family.
+This breed is affectionate and intelligent.
 Because the Otterhound was never traditionally kept as a pet, it is not among the most responsive of breeds.
-Training the Otterhound takes patience, because it tends to be quite willful.
-The best results are achieved with a soft but consistent hand.
-Use the classic "Iron fist in a velvet glove" approach when training this dog.
+Training the Otterhound takes patience.
+If the Otterhound senses the owners are weaker minded than itself it will become quite willful, acting independent with a mind of its own as it will believe it needs to run the home.
+The best results are achieved with a determined, consistent, loving hand.
+Use the classic "iron fist in a velvet glove" approach when training this dog.
 The Otterhound is a low-key dog that can function as a quiet companion.
-They like to roam and sniff and have a tendency to snore.
-Otterhound have a harmonious, boisterous and powerful voice that carries for long distances.
-It likes to bay; though he doesn't bark excessively.
+They like to roam and use their noses and have a tendency to snore.
+Otterhounds have a harmonious, boisterous and powerful voice that carries for long distances.
+They like to bay, though they don't bark excessively.
+A great swimmer, they can swim for hours without resting, even in cold water.
+They will dive into the water seeking their prey.

 Height, Weight